 The fertilization of healthy eggs and sperm can occur in one of two ways.

-An incubation period and genetic testing on the fertilized eggs then occur to screen for abnormalities.
+Next, an incubation period and genetic testing on the fertilized eggs then screen for abnormalities.

 Injection of the sperm is more successful for patients that had a prior failed IVF attempt.